How to Grow and Care for Dumb Cane

 It was given the common name “dumb cane” because of the affect it has if any part of the plant is ingested.

-If ingested, the crystals cause the body to release histamines, which results in swelling of the mouth and throat.
+The plant contains calcium oxalate crystals throughout its leaves, stems, and roots.
+If eaten, the crystals cause the body to release histamines, which results in swelling of the mouth and throat.

 This can cause breathing difficulties and in severe cases may possibly lead to death.
 The irritation of the vocal cords and throat can also render the eater mute.

 The oxalate crystals can be so potent that simply touching a cut stem to one’s lips can cause swelling.
 Symptoms start within minutes and can last for days.

-Discovery of this property led to a dark, tragic past for this plant.
-Horrifyingly, it was used to punish Black slaves in the Caribbean, and some slaves ingested it as a way to commit suicide.
+It was used to punish Black slaves in the Caribbean, and some ingested it as a way to commit suicide.
 It was also used at least once to silence a court witness.

 Michael G. Kenny, Professor Emeritus of Anthropology at Simon Fraser University, wrote in the Social History of Medicine (Volume 15) that Nazi SS leader Heinrich Himmler proposed using extracts of the plant to sterilize “racially undesirable war prisoners.”

-In stark contrast, many cultures throughout history have used the root, stem, and leaves of dumb cane medicinally as a form of birth control and to treat dropsy, inflammation, gout, and sexual dysfunction.
+In contrast, many cultures throughout history have used the root, stem, and leaves of dumb cane medicinally as a form of birth control and to treat dropsy, inflammation, gout, and sexual dysfunction.

 A close up vertical image of a hand from the bottom of the frame demonstrating the size of the leaf of a dumb cane plant growing indoors.